Equine gastric ulcer syndrome: Diagnosis

 Diagnosis is often made based on history, clinical signs, and response to treatment, but the best diagnostic tool involves endoscopic visualization of the stomach in a process called gastroscopy.
 The horse is fasted for at least 6 hours prior to the procedure to help reduce the amount of feed material in the stomach.
 They are then sedated, and an endoscope is passed through one of the nostrils, into the esophagus, and down to the stomach.
 The endoscope must be at least 2 meters to visualize the non-glandular region of the stomach, and 2.5–3 meters to visualize the glandular region.
-This is a simple and minimally invasive procedure that allows for definitive diagnosis and can be used to track healing of lesions once treatment has begun.
+This is a simple and minimally invasive procedure that allows for definitive diagnosis and can be used to track healing of lesions once treatment has begun post diagnosis.

 Degree of ulceration is graded both on lesion number (grade 0–4, with a grade 4 for stomachs containing >10 lesions or diffuse ulceration) and lesion severity (0-5, with 5 being deep, active, hemorrhagic ulcers).
 The squamous and glandular regions are graded separately.